 Best Dive Sites Around Sangeang

-Another black sand slope that is bookended by coral growth down to 30 meters.
-The bay is generally calm and serves as an ideal surface interval stop.
-Snorkelers can share in the same wonders as their diving counterparts due to the impressive visibility.
+Another black sand slope that is covered by coral growth goes down to 30 meters.
+In general, the bay is calm and serves as an ideal surface interval stop.
+Due to the impressive visibility, snorkelers can share in the same wonders as their diving counterparts.
 Common sights include estuary seahorses, leaf scorpionfish, and demon stingers.
 Of note are the squarespot anthias found at depth and the saw blade shrimps in the black coral.

 The island is uninhabited except for a small fishing settlement next to Bonto.
 If you’re in search of nudibranchs, this should be your first stop.
 Shaun the Sheep sea slugs (Costasiella sp.) are often spotted on green algae of the Avrainvillea species.
 Consisting of a gentle slope punctuated by coral outcroppings, you’ll find that sharp eyes and a slow pace are the key to uncovering Bonto’s treasures.
 The site is a favorite of mimic and long-arm octopus. frogfish, mantis shrimp and ghost pipefish.